maritz/nohm/index.md

 First User1 is validated.
 If User1 is invalid the save callback is called with the error.
 If User1 is valid, User1 is stored.
 If Admin has an ID, the relation is stored and the save callback is called.
 Otherwise Admin is validated.
-If Admin is invalid the save callback is called with the error. (currently you have to manually check where the error is.
-This is a known bug and should soon be fixed)
+If Admin is invalid the save callback is called with the error. (arguments to the callback would be 'invalid', true, Admin.modelName)
 If Admin is valid, Admin is stored, the relation is stored and the save callback is called.

 This process works infinitely deep.
-However, I recommend to not do this since the process is not atomic!
+However it's not recommend to do this since the process is not atomic!

 If you define a callback in the link() call, that callback is called right after the link is stored to the db.
 This may make error handling in deep linked instances a little easier.

 If you call save on an object that has relations to other objects that aren't saved yet, these objects are then saved as well.
 That includes an internal call to .valid() on each relation.
-If you have an error in a related object, you still get an error in your original save, but the object is saved regardless.
+If you have an error in a related object, you still get an error in your original save, but the original object is saved regardless.

 To make it a little easier to manage such errors there are two more arguments passed to the save callback.
 The first is a boolean to tell you that the error was in a relation, the second is the modelName of that object.